Guangyuan: Cuisine

 Guangyuan is known for Wangcang noodles.

 Guangyuan walnut shortbread is a crunchy pastry made with walnuts.
 It tastes sweet and fragrant.

 Guangyuan-style doufunao is usually savory.
 It contains coriander, peanuts and chili oil, and has a unique flavor.

+Steamed cold noodles, unlike cold skin noodles which are made from wheat flour, are made by mixing rice and glutinous rice to form a rice paste, which is then steamed.

+Jianmenguan Tofu, a specialty of Jianmenguan, has been developed since the Three Kingdoms period and is known for its savory and delicious flavor.